Li-Yizhan/Li-Yizhan/docs/Science/NeuralNetwork/ConstructReLUForPolynomials1.md

 The neural network defined in the equation (1) is essentially a sequence of [matrix compositions](https://www.youtube.com/watch?v=XkY2DOUCWMU).
 By rule, matrix composition is read from right to left.
 That is why $W_1$ appears at far right of the equation, followed by $W_{2}, W_{3}, \ldots$ on its left side.
 Geometrically, we can imagine neural networks as applying multiple *affine transformations* $W_{l}(x) := A_{l}x + b_{l}$ with activation functions $\rho$ sequentially.
 There is a [fascinating visualization](https://www.youtube.com/watch?v=UOvPeC8WOt8) that explains how the data input is manipulated through multiple layers of affine transformations and activation functions to generate the desired outcome.

----

-The goal of this article is to prove the following result:
+The goal of this article (part 1) is to prove the following result.
+Instead of directly construct a neural network and approximate polynomials quantitatively, we pick a particular polynomial, $x^{2}$, as a starter.

 >**Theorem 1.** There exist constants $C>0$ and $D \in ℕ_{+}$ such that for all $	ε \in (0, 1/2)$, there is a ReLU network $\Phi_{ε}$ of depth $L(\Phi_{ε}) \leq C \log (ε^{-1})$ and width $W(\Phi_{ε}) \leq D$, such that
 >